thien-nguyen-luu/NguyenIsWin/content/_index.md

       -
         name: Main URL
         url: "https://www.cetjournal.it/index.php/cet/article/view/CET1863038"
-    description: This study compared the effects of two types of gasification agents, air and an air-steam mixture, on syngas composition and cumulative CO.
-The best steam ratio for the best syngas quality was then determined.
-The two-dimensional Computational Fluid Dynamics (CFD) model was created to determine the best kinetics model.
-Geometric parameters were taken from a practical pilot plant gasifier.
-This simulation was validated by comparing simulation data to experimental data measured by an online gas analyser-TESTO 350XL.
-The results show that the air-steam mixture has an effect on the composition of CO and H2 in syngas, the H2/CO ratio, and the benefit of using the stream in gasification on both experimental and simulation results.
+    description: This study investigated how two gasification agents, pure air and an air steam mixture, influence syngas composition and cumulative carbon monoxide.
+The optimal steam ratio for producing high quality syngas was identified.
+A two dimensional Computational Fluid Dynamics model was developed to evaluate suitable kinetic models, using geometric parameters taken from a pilot scale gasifier.
+The simulation was validated against experimental data obtained from an online gas analyser TESTO 350XL.
+The findings show that adding steam significantly affects the concentrations of carbon monoxide and hydrogen, the hydrogen to carbon monoxide ratio, and overall gasification performance in both experiments and simulations.
 ---

 # Bio